xiami2019/Image-Retrieve/README.md

 Pytorch 1.1.0

 ## Implemention Detials
-This project use a pretrained Resnet18 changed the last full connection layer to fine-tune and Adam_inverse_sqrt algorithm to optimize.
+This project use a pretrained Resnet18 or a pretrained Vision Transformer changed the last full connection layer to fine-tune and Adam_inverse_sqrt algorithm to optimize.
 I use the online methods to get triplets and also online methods to calculate **mAP**.
 At the model's output, I use a tanh activation function to restrict the output to [-1, 1].
 When convert the model's output to binary hash code, I use `-1` to replace the code `0` and simply convert all the negative value to `-1` and all the positive value to `1`.